John B. Weller: Move to California

-least 283 men (Jarboe did not list women and children he killed), presenting the State with a bill for $11,143.
-According to Benjamin Madley, Weller 'officially sanctioned Genocide'.
+Diplomatic career

 After leaving the governorship, he was appointed Ambassador to Mexico near the end of 1860 by the lame-duck Buchanan administration.
 He presented his credentials in 1861, but was soon recalled by the new Lincoln Administration.
 He moved to New Orleans, Louisiana, in 1867, where he continued the practice of law and served as a U.S. Commissioner.